percona/pmm-doc/docs/install-pmm/install-pmm-client/connect-database/external.md

 ![!](../../_images/PMM_External_Serverless_Exporter_Schema.jpg)

-## How I can add something not supported by PMM
+## Add something not supported by PMM

 PMM can collect any metrics in [Open metrics](https://openmetrics.io) or [Prometheus exposition](https://prometheus.io/docs/instrumenting/exposition_formats/) format.
 You must specify the host and port of these metrics using the `pmm-admin add external` or `pmm-admin add external-serverless` commands.